Why Are There So Many Chihuahuas Found in Shelters?

 Take a hard, detailed look at your income and savings to make sure that you’ll afford pet care costs now and in the years to come.

 While many reputable Chihuahua breeders exist, check with your local adoption shelter to see if they have what you are looking for.
 You could save a life while saving money.

-Lily is proof that loving little Chihuahuas can be found for adoption at animal shelters, and that caring homes can break the Pit Bull shelter cycle.
+Lily is proof that you can find loving little Chihuahuas for adoption at animal shelters and that caring homes can break the Pit Bull shelter cycle.
 Is she here to stay?
-Just ask one of Lindquist three additional dogs, all Pit Bulls, which have grown very protective of Lily and have voted that she’s a keeper.
+Just ask one of Lindquist’s three additional dogs, all Pit Bulls, which have grown very protective of Lily and have voted that she’s a keeper.